01 of 08

 Add about 1 Tablespoon of freshly squeezed lime juice.
 If you have to, you can cheat and use the bottled lime juice.
 If you don't have lime juice available at all, you can use 1 1/2 teaspoons of white vinegar or substitute lemon juice.Continue to 6 of 8 below.

 Add the Garlic

 Add in about 2 Tablespoons of chopped garlic.
 That should be approximately 5 to 7 cloves, peeled and finely chopped.
 In a pinch, you could use garlic powder, but fresh is best!Continue to 7 of 8 below.

 Add the Salt

-I like to start out with one teaspoon first.
-Then after I mix all the ingredients I will usually add one more.
+We like to start out with one teaspoon first.
+Then after we mix all the ingredients, we usually add one more.
 Keep in mind what you're serving it with, tortilla chips will add additional saltiness on their own.
 If you use any sort of rocky salt, such as sea salt or Himalayan salt, make sure to give the salt at least 30 minutes to dissolve before adding more.Continue to 8 of 8 below.

 08 of 08

 Mix up all the ingredients by folding them together until they are evenly distributed.
-Depending on the size of the produce used this recipe will yield about 3-4 cups of finished salsa.
+Depending on the size of the produce used this recipe will yield about 3 to 4 cups of finished salsa.
 Let it sit for about 30 minutes in the refrigerator to let the flavors meld together.
 If it gets too watery, just use a strainer to drain some of the liquid off, or use a slotted spoon to serve.
-Salt naturally pulls liquids out of vegetables, so if you are storing in your fridge for a couple of days, mix it up,... and then strain it before serving.
+Salt naturally pulls liquids out of vegetables, so if you are storing in your fridge for a couple of days, mix it... up, and then strain it before serving.